 4. MAKE A LIST

-Starting therapy can be anxiety-provoking.
+Figuring out how to get a therapist and start therapy can be anxiety-provoking.
 Meeting new people is always a little scary, and people often feel especially vulnerable in the first few sessions.
 The therapist knows it’s scary and- trust me- thinks you are a strong and brave person just for reaching out and showing up.

 If it helps, it is okay to come in with a list of questions or concerns.
 Your list can be a really good place to start.
 It’s also ok to show up without anything to talk about!
 Therapists often have a structure they follow for the first session or two- so know that you are NOT responsible for filling the space.